NoahELE/Obsidian-Vault/Learning/Algorithms and Data Structures/Trees.md

 ## 2-3-4 Tree

+Binary trees have 2 pointers for each node.

-2, 3, or 4 pointers for each node
+2-3-4 trees have 2, 3, or 4 pointers for each node.

+- insertion: always done on the bottom nodes
+- nodes: broken up on the way down

+time complexities:

+- insertion: $\Theta(log_2n)$
+- lookup: $O(log_2n)$

+## B+ Trees

+B+ trees are extensions of 2-3-4 trees.

+- more keys per node: instead of 1…3 keys/node, have 1…512 keys/node
+- same complexity class: different logarithm bases

+They are commonly used within databases.